axibase/atsd/rule-engine/filters.md

 ![](./images/filter-entity-group.png)

-## Date Filter
+## Time Filter

 If set to a positive value, the filter discards commands with a timestamp that deviates by more than specified `grace` interval from the current server time.
-This filter is typically used to ignore historical data.
+This filter can be used to ignore delayed and out-of-order data.

 ![](./images/filter-time.png)